ajlanghorn/aws-ako20-cicd-security/content/Pipelines-as-Code/_index.md

 1. Find your Jenkins master, and right-click it.
 1. Point to Instance Settings, and click Attach/Replace IAM Role.
 1. Find the role containing the phrase `JenkinsIAMInstanceProfile` in the drop-down list, and click Apply.

+Re-run the Jenkins job.
+You should see it passes successfully, and that each stage completes.
+At this point, notice that Jenkins is keeping track of the job history for you on a step-by-step basis as the pipeline proceeds - you can see this on the job's home page.